-The purchaser expects that by paying the value derived by applying the multiple to the maintainable earnings they are paying for all the assets required to run the business.
-These assets include Plant, Property & Equipment (PP&E), Staff, Customer Contracts, Intangible assets such as the Customer and Contractor data bases and sufficient Working Capital to run the business.
+Well advised purchasers expect that when they pay the value derived by applying the multiple to the maintainable earnings, they are paying for all the assets required to run the business.
+These assets include Plant, Property & Equipment (PP&E), Staff, Customer Contracts, Intangible assets such as the Customer and Contractor databases, and sufficient Working Capital to run the business.

-The big issue for small and medium recruitment agencies is what happens to the working capital when the business is sold, as the value of the working capital can vary from a small amount to many millions of dollars in value.
+The big issue for small and medium recruitment agencies is what happens to the working capital when the business is sold.
+The value of the working capital can vary from a small (or even negative) amount to many millions of dollars in value.

 Net working capital (NWC) is generally defined as current assets minus current liabilities.